Michal-Jankowski/kai-dotnet/README.md

-# kai-dotnet
-# Forked project from Vicara github
+# Forked  kai-dotnet project from Vicara
 The .NET client for using the Kai SDK.